Projects

 My ‘art of academic gathering’ projects consider how body position and conversational contexts, such as being outside, walking together, or sitting on the floor change the kinds of thoughts and comments that researchers have.
 We can use embodied cognition to improve academic research communities.

-In standard conferences, the talk immediately follows the Q&A, perhaps with a quick "bio break" for comfort.
-This means that Q&As are quite individualistic: Each person shares their own response to the talk, without having discussed it with anyone first.
+In standard conferences, the session format is familiar: Talk then, immediately, a Q&A. Perhaps there is a quick "bio break" for comfort.
+This orthodox structure means that Q&As are quite individualistic.
+Each person shares their own response to the talk, without having discussed it with anyone first.
+It also favours the quick thinkers and the confident audience members: They put their hands up first.

-In this new 'presentation-chat-Q&A' structure, the talk is followed by a chat period.
+The talk is followed by a chat period.
 Participants are asked to discuss the paper organically, as if at a coffee break.
 They should not simply chatter about day-to-day topics!
 Participants should focus on the talk they just heard.
 This is because the chat is not free time.
 It is part of the presenter's session, and should be seen as such.
 Everyday chat thus robs the presenter of part of their session.
+(Be strict about this.)

 The chat should focus on making the Q&A better: What potential questions are most useful?
 Timid question-askers can 'feel out' whether their question seems worthwhile to a small group.
 The garrulous can work on shortening their question, or quenching their 'need' to talk before the Q&A begins.

-The Q&A can be seen as a collaborative "report back" session: What were the most valuable insights from the discussions that the speaker, and other participants should hear?
+The subsequent Q&A can be seen as a collaborative "report back" session: What were the most valuable insights from the discussions that the speaker, and other participants, should hear?
+What can simply be told to the speaker later, without the entire audience hearing.
+(After all, some people -- the chat folks -- already heard it.
+You got the idea out to some audience.)

-Online talks can use 'Break Out Rooms' to create this pre-Q&A discussion time.
+Online talks can use 'Break Out Rooms' to create the pre-Q&A discussion time.

 Suppose you invited someone to speak at a colloquium or conference.
 You probably appreciate or respect their way of thinking.
 So why limit their voice to just their talk topic?
 Consider setting aside a few minutes during their session (before their actual talk begins or after the Q&A) to ask them a few general questions.
 Here are some ideas: